andreuartigues/aartigues/README.md

 # 👋 My Personal README

 ## Introduction
-Hello, I'm [Your Name]!
+Hello, I'm Andreu!
 Welcome to my digital space where I share a bit about myself.

 ## About Me
 I am a [Your Profession/Interests] based in [Your Location]. 🌍 My journey is fueled by a passion for [Your Interests/Hobbies].